About Frontiers

 • While feminist studies is deeply theoretical, theory is found in multi-modal forms of expression and maintains commitments to pedagogy, praxis, and policy that have the potential to alter current effects and affects of disenfranchisement.

-• Feminist studies is integral to expanding disciplinary areas of knowledge production and practice.
+• The field of feminist studies is integral to expanding disciplinary areas of all knowledge production and practice.

 Contact Us